 The department is very well equipped to support its students.
 There is an excellent collection of journals, monographs, catalogs, and atlases in the Astronomy Library as well as in the library of the nearby National Radio Astronomy Observatory.
 We have a wide variety of telescopes available on the Grounds: 6-inch, 8-inch, and 10-inch aperture instruments as well as the historic 26-inch Clark refractor at Leander McCormick Observatory.
-At Fan Mountain Observatory, or local research observatory, located 15 miles south of Charlottesville, we have 40-inch and 31-inch reflecting telescopes.
+At Fan Mountain Observatory, our local research observatory, located 15 miles south of Charlottesville, we have 40-inch and 31-inch reflecting telescopes.
 All of these are equipped with digital CCD cameras, spectrographs, and other specialized instruments.
-Two radio telescopes are also available on the Grounds.
-UVa is one of only three universities in the country to offer undergraduates access to radio astronomy instrumentation.

 We offer excellent computing facilities to our students, based on a network of Linux workstations, all of which run sophisticated data analysis, numerical simulation, image processing, and display software.